Greengage-project/Documentation/docs/guidelines.md

 #### 5. Documenting Examples in `examples/index.md`

-- **Structure**: For each example, include prerequisites, a detailed walkthrough of the project structure, and step-by-step instructions for setup and execution.
+- **Structure**: For each example, include objective of example, prerequisites, a detailed walkthrough of the project structure, and step-by-step instructions for setup and execution.
 - **Clarity**: Ensure that the instructions are clear, concise, and suitable for users with varying levels of expertise.

 #### 6. Summarizing Tool in `docs/index.md`